 Physical Transport connection

-Video servers are located in VoD CDN areas.
-The VDM servers and packagers are centrally located.
+Video servers are located in Wyre VoD CDN areas.
+The Wyre VDM servers and packagers are centrally located.

-The CDN nodes can be addressed by AO STB´s over a standard IP connection between the and the AO network.
+The CDN nodes can be addressed by AO STB´s over a standard IP connection between the Wyre and the AO network.

-The CDN locations, since maintained by and on it’s network, will be managed by at its own discretion.
+The Wyre CDN locations, since maintained by Wyre and on it’s network, will be managed by Wyre at its own discretion.

 General Considerations